10) Iron Mountain

 Now: Over 3 billion dollars a year in revenue, there are above and below-ground storage vaults located across the world.
 Included is one in an abandoned limestone mine in a super secret location in Pennsylvania which is one of the most secure settings in the United States.

 Origins: In 1923, three brothers started a textile company that sold fabric remnants, and Hassenfeld Brothers were born.
 For the next two decades, the company expanded their catalog to pencils and other school supplies.
 In 1964, the company took a chance and started to manufacture GI Joe action figures.

 As a result- now: The gamble paid off, as Hasbro became one of the largest toymakers in the United States.
 With over 4 billion dollars a year in revenues, their acquired subsidiaries have created toys that vary from Parker Brothers board games to Tiger Electronics’ Furby.

 8) Western Union

 Origins: In 1855, the Western Union Telegraph Company was born.
 For those of you not enlightened on telegraph technology, the telegraph was a communication tool slightly less advanced than two cans connected by a string.
 In 1884, Western Union was one of the first 11 American companies on the newly-created New York Stock Exchange.
 By 1900, Western Union operated over a million miles of the telegraph line.

-Now: The telegraph industry has long been dead and buried but, through aggressive acquisitions, Western Union is now one of the largest money transfer companies in the world, with revenues of over 5 billion dollars in 2010.
+Now: The telegraph industry has long been dead but, through aggressive acquisitions, Western Union is now one of the largest money transfer companies in the world, with revenues of over 5 billion dollars in 2010.